 Do I need to be interviewed?

 Yes.
 We need to get to know you and you need to get to know us!
 The more we know about you the better we can match you to a role that ensures your experience with us is a positive one.

 Are there any special requirements?

 The Hut adheres to our legal commitments in relation to protection of children, vulnerable people, and privacy and confidentiality.
-We ask all volunteers to undergo a police check, to supply the names of two non-family referees, and to sign a Confidentiality Agreement.
-We also ask all volunteers to comply with our other policies and procedures which will be explained during the interview or induction process.
+We ask all volunteers to undergo a police check, to supply the names of two referees, and to sign a confidentiality agreement.
+We also ask all volunteers to comply with our policies and procedures which will be explained during the interview or induction process.

 If there are any other training requirements for the volunteer role you are interested in, you will be informed of this during or prior to an interview.